The Rules of Secret Hitler

 - Double ditch When both the President and Chancellor are Fascists and they both ditch (discard, burn, drop etc.) a Liberal card.

 - Cucu Cucu is a name for an advanced strategy that comes into play when the investigation power comes into play.
 This strategy is only valid before Hitler Zone.
 When a President enacts a Fascist Policy, he should investigate the player two spots ahead of him.
 If the investigated player is claimed to be a Liberal, he should pick the player who investigated him once he becomes a President.
-If a conflict happens, everyone can be sure that the Chancellor is a Fascist because he claimed that the President was a Liberal (meaning that he couldn't lie).
+If there is a conflict (RRB --> RR), everyone can be sure that the Investigator is a Fascist because he claimed that the President was a Liberal (meaning that he couldn't lie).
 That forces Fascists into playing Liberal cards.
 There is also another strategy related to this that is named pre-cucu.
 That strategy suggests that the next President after the investigation should pick the investigated player.